Manx Museum: Exhibitions

 Apart from a number of permanent exhibitions ranging from the archaeological history of the Isle of Man to the natural history collection, several temporary themed exhibitions are shown each year.
 Every summer an exhibition covering the Isle of Man Tourist Trophy races and motorcycle racing is shown.

 Other recent exhibitions have included This Terrible Ordeal which focused on the experiences of the Manx people in World War I, and the artwork of British artist William Hoggatt.
+Events are also held at the Museum, such as the 2008 launch of the book Practical Manx by Jennifer Kewley Draskau.

 Visitors

 In 2018 Manx National Heritage stated that there were 100,000 visitors each year on average to the Manx Museum.
-This figure was disputed by the Isle of Man Newspapers, following a freedom of information request found the recorded numbers to be much less than estimated.The FoI response revealed that in 2015, MNH counted 63,953 visitors into the museum, in 2016 this was 68,602 and in 2017 the number was 72,661, while the numbers represent an increase of 8,708 visitors over three years, this is still 27,339 shy of the number MNH claimed.The Museum stated that due to remodelling of one of the Museum's entrances, "it has become clear that the methodology we use to estimate visitors and users needs to be updated."
+This figure was disputed by the Isle of Man Newspapers, following a freedom of information request found the recorded numbers to be much less than estimated.The FoI response revealed that in 2015, MNH counted 63,953 visitors into the museum, in 2016 this was 68,602 and in 2017 the number was 72,661, while the numbers represent an increase of 8,708 visitors over three years, this is still 27,339 shy of the number MNH claimed.The museum stated that due to remodelling of one of the museum's entrances, "it has become clear that the methodology we use to estimate visitors and users needs to be updated."